ucsb-cs56-projects/cs56-games-Go/README.md

 NO | mastergberry | kwwham,nickabrahan | A gui version of the Chinese board game called Go W14 | jstaahl 4pm | kwwham,nickabrahan | A gui version of the Chinese board game called Go
-  W16  | laurendumapias, liujeffreyk | A gui version of the Chinese board game called Go
+  W16  | laurendumapias, liujeffreyk | A gui version of the Chinese board game called Go F16 | maggie-schmit, dong1016 | A gui version of the Chinese board game called Go
 ```

 #W16 Final Remarks